 The Lofoten National Tourist Route in the county of Nordland is a 142-mile-long stretch of road between the bridge across Raftsundet in the north of the islands and Å in the south.
-Svolvær and Leknes are the two urban centres in the area.
+Svolvær and Leknes are the two urban centers in the area.

 This national tourist route takes you through Lofoten’s distinctive, and stunning, scenery - a contrast of craggy peaks, white beaches and emerald green sea.
 The tidal currents between the islands and the sea around them are the origins of Lofoten's important fishing industry and its rich cultural traditions.
 Along the shores are fishing hamlets with their characteristic rorbuer (fishermen’s cabins).

 Every year the wonders of nature and the living coastal culture attract thousands of visitors, filling the brief weeks of summer with life and sound - and the midnight sun.
 There are many opportunities for activities at sea and in the mountains, but the Lofoten Islands are also a place of peace and quiet.
 Winter is the time of the Lofoten fishery, for the skrei (winter cod) which still means so much for local settlements.

 Getting around the islands by car or cycle is easy.
 From Bodø and Moskenes there are boats out to the island communities of Værøy and Røst, the last settlements before the open sea.
 The rocks south of Røst are the nesting sites for millions of seabirds.
 Whales, seals and killer whales are also to be seen in the area, and organised boat trips give you the chance to experience the bird cliffs and sea animals at close range.

 Along the route, 11 stopping points have been designed for taking breaks, parking for hikes and taking photographs.
 There are rest areas, viewing platforms and bird observation towers, as well as a rest house for cyclists and cafés.